thiebes/DICE/README.md

-# Noisy Diffusion Simulator
+# Diffusion Investigation and Validation Engine (DIVE)

+## Introduction

-Noisy Diffusion Simulator is an open-source tool to help researchers gain a quantitative sense of the precision of composite fits of time-evolved Gaussian distributions that undergo decay and diffusion.
-After entering parameters to match your experimental setup, the program will perform simulations by:
+The Diffusion Investigation and Validation Engine (DIVE) is a powerful, open-source tool that facilitates precise analysis and interpretation of diffusion experiments.
+It empowers researchers to assess the precision of their composite fits of Gaussian distributions that undergo decay and diffusion over time.

+With DIVE, you can input parameters that mirror your experimental setup, and the tool will conduct a series of simulations.
+Here's how it works:

-1. generating a temporal series of profiles as decaying and diffusing Gaussian distributions,
+1. **Generation of Time-Series Profiles:** DIVE creates decaying and diffusing Gaussian distribution profiles that evolve over time.
-2. adding normal white noise to the generated profiles,
+2. **Noise Addition:** Normal white noise is integrated into the generated profiles to simulate real-world experimental scenarios.
-3. fitting the noisy profiles with Gaussian functions, and
+3. **Gaussian Fit:** The noisy profiles are then fitted with Gaussian functions, deriving the Mean Squared Displacement (MSD).
-4. fitting the variances of the fitted Gaussian functions to a linear function using weighted least squares.
+4. **Linear Fit and Diffusion Coefficient Estimation:** The MSD values of the Gaussian functions are fitted to a linear function using a weighted least squares method.
+The slope of this linear fit provides an estimate of the diffusion coefficient.

-The slope of the resulting linear fit is proportional to a diffusion coefficient estimate.
-This estimate is then compared to the nominal diffusion parameter used to generate the profiles to begin with.
+5. **Analysis:** DIVE then compares this diffusion coefficient estimate to the nominal diffusion parameter used to generate the profiles.
+Through numerous simulations under the same parameter set, DIVE constructs a statistical overview of the fit's precision.

-By running many simulations for a given set of parameters, a statistical view of the precision of the fits is built up.
-The principal figure of merit that the tool will offer is the portion of the total number of fits that fall within an arbitrary proximity to the nominal diffusion value. e.g., what percentage of fitted diffusion coefficients are within ±10% (or your selected precision level) of the nominal diffusion coefficient.
+The tool's primary value comes from determining the fraction of total fits that align within an acceptable proximity to the nominal diffusion value.
+In essence, DIVE provides the probability that your estimated diffusion coefficient achieves a degree of precision suitable for your research needs.
+This offers researchers a robust, quantifiable method of assessing experimental accuracy and precision, thereby contributing to more reliable and reproducible research.

 If you enjoy this program and found it helpful, please share it.